 In this paper, I will primarily focus on the expressive side of syntax: sentence production.
 A variety of accounts exist which propose architectures for sentence production at the psycholinguistic and/or neural level.
 In order to make my way through this landscape of theoretical accounts, I have organized the first part of this paper following Marr's (1982) levels of analysis.
-At times, I provide somewhat uncharitable or exaggerated interpretations of certain of these theories as a means of illustrating contrasts between different camps, however it is important to note that almost all of these camps exist at varying levels of conviction-some take them to be the absolute truth and a precise model of the system while others use them as loose frameworks to describe only certain aspects of a complex system interacting with other cognitive processes.

 Within these theories of sentence production, I will be honing in on the claims about the syntactic/structural level of sentence production, leaving semantics/concept generation as well as the phonetic and motor aspects of sentence production for others to address (Levelt, 1989; Pickering and Garrod, 2013).
 Morphology and morphosyntax are handled differently by the various models, so I will try to address that where applicable.
 Later on, I will provide a survey of the extant literature regarding the neurobiology of syntactic processing.
 In the section following that, I will make an attempt to walk through how each of these accounts explains the emergence of observed expressive syntactic disorders like agrammatism and paragrammatism (Heeschen and Kolk, 1988; Matchin et al., 2020).
 Admittedly, not all of these accounts make direct claims about one or both of these conditions.
 I will then provide a brief comparison of these models to the available neural data from functional imaging and aphasia, and close by highlighting some gaps and proposing a tentative path forward to fill them.
 Figure 1 depicts a visual summary of the theoretical accounts outlined in more detail in the rest of this paper at the representational, algorithmic, and hardware levels.